ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

 \subsubsection{Overall dataset}

-The first experiment is carried out on the overall dataset under two sampling rates (50\% and 75\%), comparing its performance against a range of conventional and unfolding network-based methods.
-The conventional methods include the CSA-based imaging operators method and regularization techniques such as $\ell_1$-norm and TV approaches.
-Among deep learning baselines, we include unfolding network-based methods like LRSR-ADMM-Net\footnote{While LRSR-ADMM-Net demonstrated promising results in its original work~\cite{an2022lrsr}, our evaluation reveals a noticeable performance gap in real-scene reconstruction.
-This is largely due to dataset variations between the two studies.} and SR-CSA-Net for a more comprehensive comparison.
-The overall dataset contains a diverse mix of real-world SAR scenes, covering both sparse and non-sparse scenes.
+The first experiment is carried out on the overall dataset under 50\% and 75\% sampling rates, comparing its performance against both conventional (CSA, $\ell_1$-norm and TV) and unfolding networks.
+Unfolding networks like LRSR-ADMM-Net\footnote{While LRSR-ADMM-Net demonstrated promising results~\cite{an2022lrsr}, our reproduction reveals a noticeable performance gap in real-scene reconstruction, which we attribute to dataset variations between the two studies.} and SR-CSA-Net for a more comprehensive comparison.
+The overall dataset contains a diverse mix of real-world SAR scenes, covering scenes of different sparsity levels.
 Experimental results are included in Table~\ref{tab:overall comparison}.